Bence7661/GAMMA-SERIOUS-Weapon-Maintain-Features/README.md

 # S.T.A.L.K.E.R G.A.M.M.A SERIOUS Weapon Maintain Features 'n fixes
 Adds extra QoL features to the maintain weapon context menu

+**Important note: This mod builds heavily on `zzzz_arti_jamming_repairs`.
+I by no means want to rip off his work.
+I chose the file overwrite method instead of monkey patching since these seemed a lot cleaner/maintainable.**

 ## Detailed description
 ### Fixes
 - **Fixed**: "Maintain parts" option appearing when there are no parts to clean or repair, preventing an empty menu box.